chizy7/QuietDrop/README.md

-# SecureChat
+# QuietDrop

-SecureChat is an end-to-end encrypted chat application built using Rust.
+QuietDrop is an end-to-end encrypted chat application built using Rust.
 It provides a secure, private, and easy-to-use communication platform for users, leveraging Rust's memory safety and performance benefits.
-SecureChat uses modern cryptographic libraries and protocols to ensure the confidentiality and integrity of messages exchanged between users.
+QuietDrop uses modern cryptographic libraries and protocols to ensure the confidentiality and integrity of messages exchanged between users.

 ## Features